15 Best Leg Exercises and Workout for Muscle & Strength

 How often should I do leg exercises?

-It is recommended that you do leg exercises at least 1–2 times a week.
-If you are looking to build strength and muscle mass, you can increase the frequency or intensity of your leg workouts.
+You should do leg exercises at least 1โ€“2 times a week.
+If you want to build strength and muscle mass, you can increase the frequency or intensity of your leg workouts.

 Can leg exercises help me lose weight?